tianhuil/domain_scheduler/README.md

 # domain_scheduler
-A domain-aware scheduler for Scrapy that round robin cycles through the domains as it outputs requests to reduce out the load on servers and accelerate scraping
+A domain-aware scheduler for Scrapy that round robin cycles through the domains as it outputs requests to reduce the load on servers and accelerate scraping

 ## Installation
 You'll need to install Scrapy (built and tested with version 1.5).
 Then install this package: